The integrated report framework

-The International Integrated Reporting Framework will encourage the preparation of a report that shows their performance against strategy, explains the various capitals used and affected, and gives a longer-term view of the organisation.
-The integrated report is creating the next generation of the annual report as it enables stakeholders to make a more informed assessment of the organisation and its prospects.
+The International Integrated Reporting Framework encouraged the preparation of a report that showed performance against strategy, explained the various capitals used and affected, and gave a longer-term view of the organisation.
+The integrated report enabled stakeholders to make a more informed assessment of the organisation and its prospects.

-The IIRC has set out a principle-based framework rather than specifying a detailed disclosure and measurement standard.
-This enables each company to set out its own report rather than adopting a checklist approach.
-The culture change should enable companies to communicate their value creation better than the often boilerplate disclosures under IFRS.
+The IIRC set out a principle-based framework rather than specifying a detailed disclosure and measurement standard.
+This enabled each company to set out its own report rather than adopting a checklist approach.
 The report acts as a platform to explain what creates the underlying value in the business and how management protects this value.
-This gives the report more business relevance rather than the compliance led approach currently used.

-Integrated reporting will not replace other forms of reporting but the vision is that preparers will pull together relevant information already produced to explain the key drivers of their business’s value.
+Integrated reporting will not replace other forms of reporting, but encourages preparers to pull together relevant information already produced to explain the key drivers of their business’s value.
 Information will only be included in the report where it is material to the stakeholder’s assessment of the business.
-There were concerns that the term ‘materiality’ had a certain legal connotation, with the result that some entities may feel that they should include regulatory information in the integrated report.
-However, the IIRC concluded that the term should continue to be used in this context as it is well understood.

 Integrated reporting is built around the following key components: